Heritage in Kelowna

 Kelowna’s heritage is a history tied to the land and natural environment and the people who have long understood the richness of this area.
 Kelowna's heritage is reflected in the buildings, neighbourhoods and landscapes from these earlier eras.
 These are the homes, work spaces, and community gathering places created by the people who shaped and developed the city of Kelowna.

-The Community Heritage Committee (CHC) is an Advisory Committee of Council.
-The objective of the Committee is to advise Council on any matter related to the heritage significance of any building, structure or landscape feature located within City limits.
+The Heritage Advisory Committee (HAC) is an Advisory Committee of Council.
+The objective of the Committee is to advise Council on heritage-related development applications.
+The Committee may also advise on other matters related to the heritage significance of any building, structure or landscape feature located within City limits.

 Know of a Kelowna resident whose oral history should be collected?